jgildred/fluff/README.md

 TO DO:

-- alert API with basic alert cases like initializing
 - manage email templates
 - manage error pages
-- move session timeout to be user specific

 WOULD BE NICE:

 - a plugin framework
 - page versioning
 - a model manager like in django admin
+- a jslib for easy model ui
+- move session timeout to be user specific
 - multi-site (may require rethink of config loader)